JulianU-C/SpottedSalamander2024/README.md

 4. Kendal's tau ranked correlations for the relative abundance of ASVs between each salamander and its corresponding environment as in Rebollar et al. (2016)

 5. Mucosome-Bd challenge assay

+Please reach out to me for questions - Julian